Sahak-Sargsyan/task-management-app/README.md

 ## Status
 The application is currently in a development phase with ongoing updates to enhance functionality.

+## Credits
+This Project is created for educational purposes and shouldn't be used for other intentions.

 ## Contact
 If you have any questions or suggestions, feel free to reach out at [sargsyan_sahak@yahoo.com].